11m245/motorcyclerepair-frontend/README.md

 - **Signup**

-  - Signup form will ask user Details, on valid input fields signup is processed 02.
-After Signup activate your Account by visiting the link sent to your email which is used at the time of signup 03.
-After email verification you are good to go to the login process.
+  - Signup form will ask user Details, on valid input fields signup is processed.
+  - After Signup activate your Account by visiting the link sent to your email which is used at the time of signup
+  - After email verification you are good to go to the login process.

 - **Login**